-Cream Cheese Chicken Taquitos loaded with creamy and flavorful salsa verde chicken.
-Tasty and crunchy, they’re a fantastic snack, appetizer, or Mexican-inspired meal.
+Cream Cheese Chicken Taquitos are tasty, crunchy, and loaded with creamy and flavorful salsa verde chicken.
+They’re a fantastic snack, appetizer, or Mexican-inspired meal.

-G and I tend to graze on finger foods throughout the day more than proper sit-down dinner meal so I like to stock up on items I can quickly make when cravings hit.
+G and I tend to graze on finger foods throughout the day more than proper sit-down dinner meals, so I like to stock up on items I can quickly make when cravings hit.

-Taquitos are usually served with a choice of dipping sauces such as salsa, sour cream or guacamole and commonly enjoyed as an appetizer, snack or as part of Mexican-themed meal.
+Taquitos are usually served with dipping sauces such as salsa, sour cream, or guacamole and are commonly enjoyed as an appetizer, snack, or as part of a Mexican-themed meal.

-You can use rotisserie or baked chicken if you like but my preferred way is to poach the meat to keep it moist and flavorful.
+You can use rotisserie or baked chicken if you like, but I prefer to poach the meat to keep it moist and flavorful.
 Just follow the easy steps below:

 - To keep the corn tortillas from tearing, warm for about 10 to 20 seconds in a hot skillet over medium heat or in the microwave, covered with a damp cloth, for about 20 to 30 seconds until soft and pliable.
-Keep in a tortilla warmer or cover with a cloth to prevent from drying out.
+Keep them in a tortilla warmer or cover them with a cloth to prevent them from drying.

 - Whip up the cream cheese just until fluffy so it will be easier to stir with the rest of the ingredients.

-- Line the rolled tacos in a single layer on a baking sheet, leaving a little space in between so they don’t stick together.
-Freeze for about 10 to 15 minutes or until firm before transferring to resealable bags or airtight containers.
-This way they’ll freeze individually, and you can take out what you need without having to thaw out the whole bag.
+Line the rolled tacos in a single layer on a baking sheet, leaving a little space in between so they don’t stick together.
+Freeze for 10 to 15 minutes or until firm before transferring to resealable bags or airtight containers.
+This way, they’ll freeze individually, and you can take out what you need without thawing the whole bag.

-- Drain on wire rack and not on paper towels as the escaping steam will make them soggy.
+- Drain on a wire rack, not paper towels, as the escaping steam makes them soggy.